iyourshaw/j2735-erlang/README.md

 ### JER Test
 The encode/decode functionality for UPER works well and seems to be very solid.

 On the other hand, the JER codecs appear to be in a more preliminary state.
-The JER encoding seems to have issues with object classes or open types.
-For example:
+The JER encoding seems to have issues with information object classes and/or open types.

+For example trying to encode a MessageFrame to JER returns an error:

 ```erlang
 'MessageFrame':jer_encode('MessageFrame', Spat).
 ```

-returns an error, but extracting the payload from the message frame does work.
+But extracting the payload from the message frame and decoding that works:
-For example, this works:

 ```erlang
 {'MessageFrame', 19, SpatPayload} = Spat.